 My second project looks at the implications of the genocide against American Indians in post-Civil War America, tentatively titled Agency and Empire.
 I argue in part that the policies and practices of genocide beginning in the 1870s reconstructed the conception of agency in the dominant culture (and in philosophy).
 This conception of agency (at first used to justify genocide) became the conception of agency central to the rise of public education in the US and came to inform our politics and social policy as well as mainstream philosophy.
 Against this conception of agency is another that has stood in opposition, emerging at times in academic philosophy but that finds its recent expression in the work of contemporary indigenous thinkers, material feminists, and some recent pragmatists.

-I currently serve as the Director of Graduate Studies for the Philosophy Department and as an editor for the Transactions of the C. S. Peirce Society, a leading journal in American Philosophy.
+I currently serve as editor for the Transactions of the C. S. Peirce Society, a leading journal in American Philosophy.

 I teach a courses to introduce undergraduate and graduate students to the wide range of thinkers within the American tradition.
 These courses include a general introduction to American philosophy, surveys of African American and Native American philosophy, as well as courses on the work of John Dewey, William James, Josiah Royce, Jane Addams, C. S. Peirce, and W. E. B. Du Bois.
 He has also teaches graduate seminars on epistemology, pragmatist social theory, pluralism, and the history of philosophy.
 In addition to teaching courses at the advanced level, I teach the introductory-level course, PHIL 216, Philosophy and Cultural Diversity, that applies the lessons of American philosophies of cultural pluralism to understanding contemporary social problems.
 I also teach PHIL 325, Logic, Inquiry and Argumentation, a core course for the undergraduate philosophy major and an introduction to the philosophy and practice of logic.